JDMF19/DapperGlib/README.md

 //Retrieve all users that not have comments...
 List<User> Users = User.WhereDoesntHave(new Relationship<Comment>("UserId")).ToList();
 ```
-you can also pass a `Func` to add an additional constraint
+you can also pass a `closure` to add an additional constraint

 ```C#
 // Retrieve all users that not have comments with Likes over 100...